hackern0v1c3/MacMon/README.md

 ## Information

 - This application is intended to be installed on home or small business networks.
-It does not support scanning accross network boundaries.
+It does not support scanning across network boundaries.

 - This is a passion project that was spawned by Brian Johnson at [7 minute security](https://7ms.us/) when he was looking for solutions for small business to keep track of what's on their network that were easy to use and innexpensive.
 You can't secure your network if you don't know what's on it!
 [See step 1 of the Basic CIS Controls](https://www.cisecurity.org/controls/)